angrycuban13/Just-A-Bunch-Of-Starr-Scripts/Upgradinatorr/README.md

 > **Warning**
 >
-> The example below will only run once, if you want to run it on a schedule you will need to cron it
+> This docker compose example will **only run once**.
+If you want to run it on a schedule you will need to cron it

 ### Linux Usage Example